November 2021 OODA Network Member Meeting: Cyber Regulatory Bodies, Metaverse Metrics and New Data Boundaries discussed

-OODA Network members are invited to participate in a monthly video call to discuss items of common interest to our membership.
+To help members optimize opportunities and reduce risk, OODA hosts a monthly video call to discuss items of common interest to our membership.
 These highly collaborative sessions are always a great way for our members to meet and interact with each other while talking about topics like global risks, emerging technologies, cybersecurity, and current or future events impacting their organizations.
-We also use these sessions to help better focus our research and reporting on member needs.
+We also use these sessions to help better focus our research and better understand member needs.

 John Robb on the Early Internet, Frameworks to Drive Decision Making, Network Tribalism and Emerging Threats (1 of 2)

 In June of 2020 and again in October 2021, Matt Devost spoke to former Air Force pilot John Robb.
 John has worked successfully in a variety of domains, including the special operations community, as an industry analyst, successful start-up founder, and national security expert.
 This conversation cover topics such as the early history of the commercial internet, frameworks for organizing information in fast-moving environments, network tribalism, decision-making during the pandemic, and the emerging threat environment.

 In November 2021, the U.S.-China Economic Security Review Commission published its annual report to Congress.
 The Commission addressed several key areas in the report including the Chinese Communist Party’s (CCP) ambitions in the wake of its centennial.
 One of these included China’s burgeoning use of its cyber capabilities as a state tool supporting its political, military, and economic well-being.